Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints: Concluding Remarks

 \section{Concluding Remarks}

-The basic idea presented above for dealing with flow rate constraints is to introduce time variable for mass transiting certain locations.
-The corresponding marginal distribution represents design parameters that need to be specified so as to meet constraints.
-Thereby, such problems can be cast in the form of multi-marginal optimization.
+The basic idea presented in this paper for dealing with flow-rate constraints has been to introduce a time-variable for when mass transits certain locations. {\blue Then, the density of the corresponding marginal distribution, quantifies the amount of mass clearing the toll over a time interval, hence, flow-rate.
+Such a marginal distribution, as yet to be determined, represents a design parameters to be specified so as to meet flow-rate constraints.} Thereby, such problems can be cast in the form of {\em multi-marginal optimization}.

-In the same spirit, by seeking timing information in the form of marginals, one could address transportation problems with more complicated structures.
-We briefly discuss two possible such settings.
+{\blue We note that the present work builds on, and extends our earlier study \cite{stephanovitch2022optimal}, where under strong regularity assumptions on the marginals for the supply and demand, we developed a Benamou-Brenier approach for Monge transport through a {\em single} toll.
+In contrast to this earlier work, the present formulation allows dealing with more general measures and multiple tolls, and in addition, it casts the problem as a linear program and allows efficient approximation using e.g., entropic regularization as in other timely multi-marginal optimization formulations \cite{haasler2021multimarginal,haasler2021multi}.

+We conclude by showing how the basic framework of utilizing marginals to quantify timing information, applies to transportation problems with more complicated structure.
+Specifically we discuss two cases.
+First we explain the case where portion of the mass is not constrained to clear the toll, and second, a case of how ordering of arrival and departure times can be incorporated in the same framework.}

-Firstly, consider the schematic in Fig.~\ref{fig:twotoll2} where a fraction of a source distribution $\mu$ needs two clear two tolls, while the remaining fraction only needs to clear a single toll, due to its relative position to the toll.
+For our first case, consider the schematic in Fig.~\ref{fig:twotoll2} where a fraction of a source distribution $\mu$ needs to clear two tolls, while the remaining fraction only needs to clear a single toll, due to its relative position with respect to the toll.
 For instance, in this one-dimensional schematic, the source distribution $\mu$ is split by the toll at $\xi_{1}$ into $\mu_{+}:=\mu(x>\xi_{1})$ and $\mu_{-}:=\mu(x<\xi_{1})$.
-Accordingly, the target distribution $\nu$ needs to be split into $\nu_{+/-}$ corresponding to the two masses, $m_{+/-}$, so that $ T_{\sharp \mu} = T^{\xi_{1},\xi_{2}}_{\sharp \mu_{-}} + T^{\xi_{2}}_{\sharp \mu_{+}} = \nu_{-} + \nu_{+}, $ where $T^{\xi_{1},\xi_{2}}$ transports through two tolls whereas $T^{\xi_{2}}$ transports through a single toll.
-With the flow-rate constraints on crossing time marginals, the Kantorovich formulation process is as before, as long as the fractions of corresponding masses can be specified.
-However, in higher spatial dimensions, when there is no clear separation as in the one-dimensional schematic, the problem of selecting ``what fraction of mass needs to clear what toll'' is coupled to the optimization problem and has a combinatorial nature.
+Accordingly, the target distribution $\nu$ needs to be split into $\nu_{+/-}$ corresponding to the two masses, $m_{+/-}$, so that

+where $T^{\xi_{1},\xi_{2}}$ transports through two tolls whereas $T^{\xi_{2}}$ transports through a single toll. {\blue With the flow-rate constraints on crossing time marginals, the Kantorovich formulation process is exactly as before, {\em provided the fractions of corresponding masses can be delineated}.
+For one-dimensional distributions, specifying the corresponding portions is straightforward.} In higher spatial dimensions, when there is no clear separation as in the one-dimensional schematic, the problem of selecting ``what fraction of mass needs to clear what toll'' is coupled to the optimization problem and has a combinatorial nature.